 Gluten free recipes, especially for baked or fried goods, have a bit of a reputation of coming out dry.
 This is because gluten free flour tends to be drying; it absorbs the moisture in recipes like a sponge.

-However, I'm thankful to report that not only do these gluten free fried doughnuts come out soft and fluffy, they stay that way for several hours.
+However, not only do these gluten free fried doughnuts come out soft and fluffy, they stay that way for several hours.
 That comes from a recipe that was properly developed to be made gluten free from the start, with the right balance of ingredients, measured properly.

 Absolutely!
 You can enjoy fresh yeasted doughnuts whenever you'd like by preparing the donut dough in advance and storing it in the fridge.
-Remember, the dough stays good for up to two days, so you can fry up warm donuts rather than settle for cold, hard ones.
+Remember, the raw dough stays good in a sealed container in the refrigerator for up to 4 days, so you can fry up warm donuts rather than settle for cold, hard ones.

 I've made these donuts dairy free quite easily by replacing the unsalted butter with virgin coconut oil and using unsweetened almond or coconut milk (in the carton).
 Those substitutions work perfectly well.